Species Introduction

 Q: How do I properly acclimatise Poecilia Wingei to my aquarium?

-Acclimatisation is crucial for reducing stress in your new Poecilia Wingei.
-Begin by floating the sealed bag in the aquarium for about 15-20 minutes to equalise the temperature.
-After this, gradually add small amounts of aquarium water into the bag every 5 minutes for about an hour.
-This process helps them adjust to the water parameters of your tank.
-Finally, gently release the fish into the aquarium using a net, discarding the water from the bag to avoid introducing any potential contaminants.
+Acclimatisation is crucial to ensure the health of your Poecilia Wingei.
+Start by floating the sealed bag in your tank for about 15-20 minutes to equalise the temperature.
+Then, gradually introduce tank water into the bag by adding small amounts every 5 minutes for approximately an hour.
+This method helps the fish adjust to the new water parameters.
+After acclimatisation, gently net the fish into the tank, avoiding adding any bag water to your aquarium, as it may contain harmful substances.

 ✓ Expert Tip